 Every manufacturing business is at risk of a product recall event, and errors can occur at any time.

-Product recall insurance can protect you and your company from the devastating financial impact of an unexpected recall incident, keeping your business going at a difficult time.
+Product recall insurance can protect you and your company from the severe financial impact of an unexpected recall incident.
+This coverage helps keep your business operational during challenging times.

 Equally, it can also help with brand rehabilitation, putting your business in a much better position to recover.

 For some manufacturers, product recall insurance may be required by their customers and retailers.
-However, even if this isn’t the case, quality cover can help your business stand out from the competition by demonstrating professionalism and a commitment to customer protection.
+However, even if this isn't the case, quality coverage can help your business stand out from the competition.
+It demonstrates professionalism and a commitment to customer protection.

 Sources